 As you can see so far, the office administration field is quite diverse.
 And that holds true for the amount of education that's required as well.
 In most cases, a degree is not going to be required.
 However, the level of education that you pursue will likely depend on the type of position that you want to achieve.

 For example, entry-level receptionist positions often require nothing more than a high school education—as long as you possess basic computer and customer service skills.
-Mid-level positions, such as administrative assistant or office administrator, typically require a certificate, diploma, or associate's degree.
+Mid-level positions, such as administrative assistant or office administrator, typically require a certificate, diploma, or associate degree.
 And higher-level positions, such as office manager or executive assistant, may require a degree along with several years of work experience.

 It is worth noting that there are office administration positions that require very specific training.
 These jobs are typically found within the legal and medical sectors.
 If you wanted to work within a medical office, then it is likely that you will need to have completed a medical office administration program.
 And legal office positions typically require completion of legal administration or legal assistant training.
 So it is important to consider your desired career path prior to determining your education requirements.

 5. What Kinds of Office Administrator Jobs Might Be Available?

 As an office professional, you may be able to go after a number of exciting opportunities.
-That's because, on average, at least 832,400 job openings related to office administration could become available each year from 2016 to 2026 (mostly from people retiring, moving into more advanced positions, or changing careers).*** They will include positions such as the following:
+That's because, on average, more than 1.2 million job openings related to office administration could become available each year from 2018 to 2028 (mostly from people retiring, moving into more advanced positions, or changing careers).1 They will include positions such as the following:

 - Receptionist—Work at the entry level while carrying out administrative responsibilities like greeting visitors, answering phones, preparing documents, and scheduling appointments.